Cell adhesion molecule: Cadherins

 The cadherins are homophilic Ca^{2+}-dependent glycoproteins.
 The classic cadherins (E-, N- and P-) are concentrated at the intermediate cell junctions, which link to the actin filament network through specific linking proteins called catenins.

 Cadherins are notable in embryonic development.
 For example, cadherins are crucial in gastrulation for the formation of the mesoderm, endoderm, and ectoderm.
 Cadherins also contribute significantly to the development of the nervous system.
 The distinct temporal and spatial localization of cadherins implicates these molecules as major players in the process of synaptic stabilization.
 Each cadherin exhibits a unique pattern of tissue distribution that is carefully controlled by calcium.
 The diverse family of cadherins include epithelial (E-cadherins), placental (P-cadherins), neural (N-cadherins), retinal (R-cadherins), brain (B-cadherins and T-cadherins), and muscle (M-cadherins).
 Many cell types express combinations of cadherin types.

-The extracellular domain has major repeats called extracellular cadherin domains (ECD).
+The extracellular domain has major repeats called extracellular cadherin domains (ECDs).
 Sequences involved in Ca^{2+} binding between the ECDs are necessary for cell adhesion.
 The cytoplasmic domain has specific regions where catenin proteins bind.